 Twice a year, the Compression Bulletin presents a selection of the latest scientific publications in the fields of phlebology, lymphology and compression therapy.
-All Compression Bulletins can be downloaded from the Medical Online Hub Platform (MOH).
-The MOH Platform replaces the well known, but unfortunately outdated Stemmer Library.
+All Compression Bulletins can be downloaded from the Stemmer Medical Platform.
+The Stemmer Medical Platform replaces the well known, but unfortunately outdated Stemmer www.sigvaris.group/stemmer-medical-platform

 The Stemmer Library was originally created by Dr. Robert Stemmer who was recognized as one of the most respected phlebologists of his time.
-The Medical Online Hub Platform is regularly updated with the latest scientific materials produced by SIGVARIS GROUP to support medical professionals in the field of phlebology and lymphology.
+The Stemmer Medical Platform is regularly updated with the latest scientific materials produced by SIGVARIS GROUP to support medical professionals in the field of phlebology and lymphology.